Chocolate Novelty Recipes

 In a large disposable piping bag, add remaining shredded coconut and marshmallow fluff in alternating layers.

-Secure the open end of the piping bag and use your hands to knead, working the coconut into the fluff.
+Secure the open end of the piping bag.
+With your hands, knead the bag to work the coconut into the fluff.
 Set aside.

 Melt the chopped milk chocolate over a bain marie or double boiler.

-Once chocolate has melted, stir in the coconut oil.
-Continue stirring until completely melted, then remove from heat.
+Stir in the coconut oil.
+Continue stirring until oil melts completely, then remove from heat.

-Place 1 teaspoonful of melted chocolate into each cavity of a 12-cup silicone tartlet mould.
+With a teaspoon, spoon 1 teaspoon of melted chocolate into each cavity of a 12-cup silicone tartlet mould.

 Tilt to distribute the chocolate evenly around each cup, then use a pastry brush to coat the sides.
 (If you notice a large amount of chocolate pooling in the bottom of the cups, spoon a small amount back into the bowl.
 Otherwise, the bottoms of your cups will be too thick.)

-With a pastry brush, apply a second coat of chocolate to each cup.
+With a pastry brush, apply a second coat of melted chocolate to each cup.

-Use a small stepped palette knife to smooth the marshmallow.
+With a small stepped palette knife, smooth the marshmallow.
 (If necessary, coat the knife in coconut oil to prevent the marshmallow from sticking.)

 Sprinkle with the reserved coconut, using your fingertips to pat it into the marshmallow.